judsonlmoore/judsonlmoore.com/_posts/blog/2000-10-14-meeting-papa-roach.markdown

 ---

 Today I get to see one of my favorite bands of all time: Papa Roach.
 The day started at 11:45 am when I had to meet Katharina and Thomas at the train station.
 Our train left Oldenburg at 11:33 and arrived in Hamburg at 1:09 pm.
-We didn't have out tickets yet, and we couldn't go to the club to pick them up until 8:00 pm, so we had about 7 hours to walk the city like zombies.
+We didn't have our tickets yet, and we couldn't go to the club to pick them up until 8:00 pm, so we had about 7 hours to walk the city like zombies.
 So that's what we did!

 While walking, we stopped in many stores, including a cool second-hand clothing store where I found an LSUMC (my dad's work) security uniform shirt!
 I didn't buy it though because it was too small.
 But that was still really cool to find that over here in Germany!
 In Hamburg lives the majority of the millionaires in Germany.
 And it showed!
 My god, did I see some beautiful cars!
 Included was a Dodge Viper GTS, a REALLY nice Ferrari (but I don't know what kind…), and a Lamborghini Countach that I wasn't able to get a photo of.
 Hamburg IS a beautiful city, but I didn't really see anything worth taking a picture of EXCEPT for St. Nicholas Church.